Chris Wojcik ’96 has returned Harvard to the national stage in his five years as the Frisbie Family Head Coach for Harvard Men’s Lacrosse.

 Previously, he spent five seasons as an assistant coach in Cambridge under former head coach Scott Anderson.
 As the program’s offensive coordinator in 2006, Wojcik oversaw an offense that helped the Crimson earn its first NCAA Championship berth since 1996.
 Wojcik also spent three years as the team’s recruiting coordinator from 2005-07 and was the offensive coordinator from 2006-07.

 As a two-sport standout with the Crimson, Wojcik earned lacrosse All-America honors in 1996, captaining Harvard to the NCAA tournament.
 He led the Crimson to a 15-12 victory against Hofstra in the first round of the tournament before the team fell to Virginia in the national quarterfinals.
-He completed his career with 134 career points on 89 goals and 45 assists, placing him first among midfielders and 15th overall all-time on the program’s scoring list.
+He completed his career with 134 points on 89 goals and 45 assists, placing him first among midfielders and 15th overall on the program’s all-time scoring list.

 In addition to his honors on the lacrosse field, Wojcik served as captain of the Harvard soccer team, earning two All-Ivy League honors and leading the team to an Ivy League title and an NCAA tournament appearance in the fall of 1994.
 Prior to graduation, Wojcik was named the winner of Harvard’s Bingham Award, presented to the top male student-athlete in the senior class.